 The following deals with sexual assault, and may be distressing to some readers.
 For 24-hour support, please call the national sexual assault counselling service, 1800 RESPECT, on 1800 737 732.

 The world knew Chanel Miller’s story long before they knew her name.

-This month, the now 27-year-old shirked anonymity in order to share the entire, ugly truth of what she’s been through.
+In 2019, the 27-year-old shirked anonymity in order to share the entire, ugly truth of what she’s been through.

 She was Emily Doe – the unidentified victim of a terrible sexual assault by a college swimming champion.
 But now, Chanel Miller wants you to know who she really is.
 TONIGHT on #60Mins, why this brave woman refuses to remain anonymous. pic.twitter.com/CVlHHI1MWU

 — 60 Minutes Australia (@60Mins) March 1, 2020

 Now, in an interview with 60 Minutes, Miller is opening up about what it was like to find out details about what happened to her from the media and how it felt to take on Brock Turner in court.